mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 ### What is a Custom Agent?

 A Custom Agent is essentially any class you create that inherits from `google.adk.agents.BaseAgent` and implements its core execution logic within the `_run_async_impl` asynchronous method.
 You have complete control over how this method calls other agents (sub-agents), manages state, and handles events.

 !!!
 Note
-    The specific method name for implementing an agent's core asynchronous logic may vary slightly by SDK language (e.g., `runAsyncImpl` in Java, `_run_async_impl` in Python).
+    The specific method name for implementing an agent's core asynchronous logic may vary slightly by SDK language (e.g., `runAsyncImpl` in Java, `_run_async_impl` in Python, or `runAsyncImpl` in TypeScript).
 Refer to the language-specific API documentation for details.

 ### Why Use Them?